How to know if you're blocked on iMessage

 Try calling the person you think blocked you

-For a more direct approach, try calling the person you think might have blocked you.
-Calling someone who's blocked you will make the call go straight to voicemail with barely one ring.
-If you leave a voicemail when you've been blocked, it'll appear in a separate voicemail section on the recipient's phone, and they'd have to go searching for it to listen to it.
+If you leave a voicemail when you've been blocked, it will appear in a separate voicemail section on the recipient's phone, and they will have to search for it to listen to it.

 It's important to note that your call going straight to voicemail isn't always a sign you've been blocked.
-The person's phone could be off, out of service, or currently in Focus mode's Do Not Disturb setting.
+The person's phone could be off, out of service, or in Focus mode's Do Not Disturb setting.

-You can always hide your caller ID by using *67 before dialing or use someone else's phone to call, but this should only be used in case of emergency, like if you think an elderly parent might have blocked you by accident.
-If the call doesn't go straight to voicemail, but instead starts ringing, you've been blocked.
-That said, once you know you've been blocked, you shouldn't use *67 to invade someone's privacy.
+You can always hide your caller ID by using *67 before dialing or using someone else's phone to call, but this should only be used in an emergency, like if you think an elderly parent might have blocked you by accident.

 If you think someone blocked you on iMessage, they might have also blocked you on third-party apps.
-You can check to see if someone blocked you on Instagram, X (Twitter), WhatsApp, and other third-party apps.
+You can check if someone blocked you on Instagram, X (Twitter), WhatsApp, and other third-party apps.

 Sarah Chaney is a freelance tech writer with five years of experience across multiple outlets, including Mashable, How-To Geek, MakeUseOf, Tom’s Guide, and of course, Laptop Mag.
 She loves reviewing the latest gadgets, from inventive robot vacuums to new laptops, wearables, and anything PC-related.
 When she's not writing, she's probably playing a video game, exploring the outdoors, or listening to her current favorite song or album on repeat.